byAdam/ShulkerBash/help.md

   main_function: path of main function

 Interpreter Interface:
-  If a main function is not specified, mchell will open an interpreter interface.
+  If a main function is not specified, Shulker Box will open an interpreter interface.
 Users can directly write commands into this interface and execute them